Learning a Stable Dynamic System with a Lyapunov Energy Function for Demonstratives Using Neural Networks: INTRODUCTION

 To address this limitation, references \cite{b6,b7,b8,b9,b10} have introduced invertible neural network structures.
 These structures are used to transform the original DS into a new, simplified DS that possesses inherent properties that ensure convergence to the target.
 The advantage of using invertible transformations is that the fitted DS inherits stability from the simplified DS.
 However, it's important to note that invertible neural networks often have limitations in terms of their nonlinear fitting capabilities.
 To compensate for this, multiple layers of invertible neural networks may need to be stacked, which can increase computational costs and time.

-To address the challenges commonly encountered by neural network-based algorithms, in this paper, a novel neural network-based approach is proposed that eliminates the need for invertible transformations.
-The key contributions of this paper are summarized as follows: \begin{itemize} \item A novel neural network architecture is proposed that is capable of directly learning a Lyapunov candidate function from demonstration data. \item The proposed neural network exhibits the ability to directly output state differentiations, aligning seamlessly with the requirements of DS.
+To address the challenges commonly encountered by neural network-based algorithms, a novel neural network-based approach is introduced, which eliminates the necessity of invertible transformations.
+This paper's key contributions can be outlined as follows: \begin{itemize} \item A novel neural network architecture is suggested, demonstrating the ability to directly learn a Lyapunov function from provided data. \item The proposed neural network exhibits the ability to directly output state differentiations, aligning seamlessly with the requirements of DS.
 Leveraging the learned Lyapunov candidate function, the generated trajectories are guaranteed to converge to the desired target, offering enhanced stability and accuracy in the learning process. \item The experimental results conclusively show that the proposed algorithm possesses the versatility to not only learn effectively from a single demonstration but also learn from multiple demonstrations.
 This adaptability underscores the robustness and practicality of the proposed approach in a variety of learning scenarios. \end{itemize}

 The paper is organized as follows: Section \ref{sec2} provides a comprehensive discussion of the problem formulations.
 In section \ref{sec3}, the intricate details of the neural networks are presented.
 In section \ref{sec4}, the evaluation results of the proposed algorithm.
-This evaluation includes simulations conducted on various handwriting trajectories sourced from the Lasa datasets \cite{b12}, as well as experiments carried out on the Franka Emika robot.
-In section \ref{sec5}, the conclusion is made.
+This evaluation includes simulations conducted on various handwriting trajectories sourced from the Lasa datasets \cite{b12}, as well as experiments carried out on the Franka robot.
+The conclusion is made in section \ref{sec5}.